Refr900/any_more_questions/README.md

 > [!WARNING]
 > The project was created solely for educational purposes.

-# What is "Any More Questions?"
+# What is "Any More Questions"?

 This is a simple Telegram bot that uses free cloud neural networks to analyze text and images and, of course, answer and reason about questions posed.